Communicating in any relationship is challenging, but marriage offers a special challenge because it is a constant requirement.

 Though good advice lies deep within the heart, a person with understanding will draw it out.
 Proverbs 20:5

-- How would you rate the quantity of meaningful conversations you two have?
+- How would you rate the quantity of IQ in your marriage?